 As well as Classical Ballet, I also studied Jazz and Street dance with Jordi Guitart and contemporary dance with Julian Moss.
 Through this exposure I was able to progress quickly, both musically and technically, and was awarded a Scholarship to study full time at Ballet West, in North-West Scotland.
 During my time at the school however, intensive work on pointe highlighted extreme hypermobility in both my ankles, for which I received intensive Pilates based physiotherapy.

 Pilates became a way of life around my dance training, helping me to control and prevent injuries and avoid surgery which I was told to expect.
 The hypermobility in my ankles did however prove too dangerous to continue training and I took the difficult decision to leave, subsequently moving to London to study a BA in Textile Design at Chelsea School of Art.
-Upon graduating I rekindled my passion for dance and movement, training in Pilates Matwork and Supple Strength.
+Upon graduating I rekindled my passion for dance and movement, gaining qualifications in Pilates Matwork, Barre and Supple Strength.